vishwas1984/LaplaceInterpolation.jl/paper/paper.md

 # Acknowledgments

+The authors would like to thank Ray Osborn, Matt Krogstad, and Stefan Rosenkranz for their input on this work.

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under contract DE-AC02-06CH11357.